LinuxBeaver/GEGL-GIMP-PLUGIN_Clay_bevel/README.md

 ![image preview](previewbevel.png)

-You need to build clay.so/dll zzmediangraph.so/dll and zzopacity.so/dll and put them in /gegl-0.4/plug-ins
+You need to build clay.so/dll zzmediangraph.so/dll and zzopacity.so/dll  zzmlayer.so/dll, mcol.so/dll and put them in /gegl-0.4/plug-ins
+If you already have copies some of these from my existing filters it is okay to overwrite them.

 ## Compiling and Installing

 ### Linux